jstop/Container-Orchestration-Foundation-Blueprint/README.md

 This step:
 * Installs the homebrew dependencies,
 * Runs the CDK `deploy` and generates the output JSON file (which is needed for the next step)
-* Provisions the Karpenter template
+* Provisions the Karpenter template (see https://karpenter.sh/docs/getting-started/getting-started-with-karpenter/#5-create-provisioner)
 * Pushes the application code the the CodeCcommit repos, which triggers the CodePipelines (so that the images are built and pushed into ECR)

 ## Update the values files for argocd